xyflow/xyflow/README.md

 );
 ```

-If you need more control you can wrap the `ReactFlow` component with the `ReactFlowProvider` component in order to be able to call `useStoreState` outside of the component.
+If you need more control you can wrap the `ReactFlow` component with the `ReactFlowProvider` component in order to be able to call `useStoreState` outside of the `ReactFlow` component.

 # Examples